Any good spy agency needs good agents, and IMF has it all.

 - The Leader: Every time he recruits a team, he's always the leader.
 Though in the first half of the first film, he was at the orders of veteran agent Jim Phelps.

 - Lightning Bruiser: He's strong and also very fast and agile, even using Capoeira moves in the second film, and he can run extremely fast.

 - Love Triangle: According to Luther, Ethan has only ever cared about two women - Julia and Ilsa.
 Ethan was married to Julia in Mission: Impossible III but she had to go into hiding in Ghost Protocol for her own safety.
 In Rogue Nation Ethan developed Unresolved Sexual Tension with Ilsa but did not go with her because he was Married to the Job.
 Fallout reveals that Ethan left the IMF to be with Julia between the events of III and Ghost Protocol but they eventually divorced because of Ethan's Samaritan Syndrome.
 Ethan and Julia still love each other but Ethan believes he ruined her life.
 Julia later remarried a kindhearted doctor and told Ethan that she harbored no will-will towards him and that what he did actually changed her life for the better.
 Ethan was finally able to move on from his guilt regarding Julia, and this meant Ilsa was Promoted to Love Interest.

-- Made of Iron: This guy just can't die no matter what he does, whether is it hang off a plane, jump off a plane, get onto a moving helicopter, have a bike chase (thrice) and have foot chases (many).
+- Made of Iron: This guy just can't die no matter what he does, whether is it hanging off a plane, jumping off a plane, getting onto a moving helicopter, going on a bike chase (three times) and having foot chases (many).